Aquatic Farming Permit FAQs

 What kinds of shellfish and marine plants are being raised in Alaska?

-Pacific oysters (Crassostrea gigas), blue mussels (Mytilus trossolus), littleneck clams (Leukoma staminea), geoduck (Panopea generosa), scallops (Chlamys rubida, Chlamys hastata, Crassedoma giganteum, Patinopecten caurinus), bull kelp (Nereocystis leutkeana), and Ribbon kelp (Alaria Marginata).
+Primarily Pacific oysters (Crassostrea (Magallana) gigas), blue mussels (Mytilus trossolus), geoduck (Panopea generosa), bull kelp (Nereocystis leutkeana), sugar kelp (Saccharina latissima,), and ribbon kelp (Alaria Marginata).
+There are other shellfish, invertebrate and aquatic plant species being cultivated in smaller quantities.

 Where do I get seed?

-Hatcheries spawn adult oysters and produce microscopic oyster spat.
-Nurseries grow these spat to a large enough size for shellfish farmers to place in aquatic farm gear.
-In the state of Alaska, seed sources must be certified disease free.
+Hatcheries spawn adult shellfish and produce microscopic spat.
+Aquatic farm facilities with nursery equipment can grow spat to a large enough size for shellfish farmers to place in aquatic farm gear or for on-bottom culture.
+Seed sources from outside of Alaska must be certified disease free.
+Sources from within the State of Alaska are approved distributors by the state Fish Pathology Lab.
 Seed of indigenous species to be cultured at an aquatic farm site must come from within the State.
-As of 2019, there are five hatcheries and eight nurseries in Alaska.
-There are also seed sources outside of Alaska that are certified to ship Pacific oyster seed to permitted aquatic farming operations in the state.

 What are my requirements as a farmer?